 Discussion Section Attendance: Attendance at discussion section is mandatory, and you must attend the one for which you are registered.

 Homeworks: There will be approximately ten written homework assignments during the semester.

 Homework problems assigned on the course website will be turned in through Canvas before any discussion sections begin.

-The first half of the discussion sections will generally focus on completing an additional homework problem and, afterward, discussing the homework.
+The first half of the discussion sections will generally focus on completing at least one additional homework problem and, afterward, discussing the homework.
 It is essential that you work on the problem sets before the discussion section in which they will be discussed---both to maximize the benefit you get from the discussion and so that you can contribute to the discussion.